SliferSkyd/airplane-shooting/README.md

 Due to being my first game project, it might be exist some bugs.
 If you find any, please feedback to me.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+**Potential feature developments**:
+- The speed of enemies are increasing after each level.
+- Create shortcut key to turn on/ off music, pause/ continue.
+- Save high scores.
+- Add various main character models and (maybe) coins collected during the game to unlock new models.
+- Attach it on online platforms in order to play without having to install.

 ## License